playframework/playframework/documentation/README.md

 sbt compile doc package
 ```

-All Play projects can see documentation embedded by going to <http://localhost:9000/@documentation>.
-Internally, the @documentation route goes to `DocumentationServer` in the play-docs subproject, which relies on [play-doc](https://github.com/playframework/play-doc) for generating HTML from the raw Markdown.

 ## Running

 You can run a built-in documentation server directly from the documentation project, without packaging.
 This will give you quick access to the documentation without having to build everything.
 It is available at [http://localhost:9000](http://localhost:9000).